themadprofessor/deal-or-no-deal/README.md

 ### Running server

-Ensure your virtual environment is activated
+Ensure your virtual environment is activated, then
 ```
 python manage.py runserver
 ```